 - Identify all power lines and electrical equipment upon arrival at a job site.
 Recheck the site daily, and review your emergency plan. - Keep yourself and all tools and equipment at least 10 feet away from all overhead power lines carrying up to 50 kV.
-Higher voltages require greater clearances, as do cranes and derricks used in construction. - Always use a dedicated spotter. - If a power line contact occurs, follow proper safety procedures, and immediately call 911 and LG&E and KU at 800-331-7370. - Notify the underground utility locator service by dialing 811 or using the online ticket-entry system before you dig. - Wait the required amount of time for lines to be marked.
-In Indiana and Kentucky, that's two full business days; in Virginia, that's 48 hours, beginning at 7 a.m. on the next business day. - Respect the marks and dig with care near buried utilities. - Watch out around pipeline markers.
-Report any suspicious activity nearby. - Know the warning signs of a natural gas leak. - In a natural gas emergency, warn others and leave the area immediately, avoid spark hazards, and call 911 and LG&E at 502-589-1444 or 800-331-7370.
+Higher voltages require greater clearances, as do cranes and derricks used in construction. - Always use a dedicated spotter. - If a power line contact occurs, follow proper safety procedures and call 911 first and then LG&E at 800-331-7370 or KU and ODP at 800-981-0600. - Notify the underground utility locator service by dialing 811 or using the online ticket-entry system before you dig. - Wait the required amount of time for lines to be marked.
+In Kentucky, that's two full business days, excluding the day of the request; in Virginia, that's 48 hours, beginning at 7 a.m. on the next business day excluding weekends and legal holidays. - Respect the marks and dig with care near buried utilities. - Watch out around pipeline markers.
+Report any suspicious activity nearby. - Know the warning signs of a natural gas leak. - In a natural gas emergency, warn others and leave the area immediately, avoid spark hazards and call 911 first and then LG&E at 502-589-1444 or 800-331-7370.

-worker neware
+worker